-- All the information you need to devise your exploit string for this phase can be determined by examining a disassembled version of CTARGET.
+- All the information you need to devise your exploit string for this level can be determined by examining a disassembled version of CTARGET.
 Use objdump -d to get this disassembled version. - The idea is to position a byte representation of the starting address for touch1 so that the ret instruction at the end of the code for getbuf will transfer control to touch1. - Be careful about byte ordering, and remember that addresses are 8 bytes. - You might want to use GDB to step the program through the last few instructions of getbuf to make sure it is doing the right thing. - The placement of buf within the stack frame for getbuf depends on the value of the compile-time constant BUFFER\SIZE and on the allocation strategy used by GCC.
-You will need to examine the disassembled code to determine its position.
+You will need to examine the disassembled code to determine its position. - Remember to test using the -q flag

-4.2 Phase 2
+4.2 Level 2